 Cycling activists — myself included — often talk about people having a windscreen view of the world, that they are unwilling or unable to see things from any perspective other than that of a driver.
 In this case, I believe the foundational problem was a handlebars view of the world.
 I’d be surprised if the campaign had the desired effect.

-Nadia Williams is a postgraduate researcher investigating the role of media communication in cycling uptake and safety.
+Nadia Williams is a postgraduate researcher investigating the role of social dynamics in cycling uptake and safety.
 She lives car-free with her family in Dundalk.